"Who wants the last slice of pizza?"

 "I'm sorry I bothered you … I'll leave now."
 He stammered as he sadly walked away.

 Raven looked at her laptop screen.
-The lemon scene, in all its gory and sensual detail, was still there, mocking her, reminding her of her cowardice.
+The lemon scene, in all its carnal and sensual detail, was still there, mocking her, reminding her of her cowardice and of her own virginal inexperience.
 Biting her lower lip, she closed the file and dragged it into the trashcan on the computer's desktop, after which she shut the machine down.

 It was time to live in the real world.